-Since the Malayan people consists of various ethnicities and different religions, Malaysia is Asia’s fascinating melting pot.
+Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most fascinating melting pot.

 Also, when it comes to tourism, the country has been stepping it up a notch.
 However, it’s by far not overrun by tourists.
 Apart from the fascinating cultural mix, you’ll still find unspoiled nature and empty beaches.

 So here comes a Guide to Ipoh, Malaysia’s third-largest yet probably most underrated city and a two-hours-train ride north of the capital.
 However, it is mostly considered a gateway: To the Cameron Highlands in the east or to the Pangkor Island in the west.

 Still, Ipoh’s own attractions should not be underestimated: The Hakka Chinese heritage, mysterious cave temples, and bustling Asian city life.